janberges/mos2cdw/README.md

     mpirun phases_2x2.py
     python3 phases_2x2_plot.py

-The calculations on the larges supercell are best performed on a supercomputer.
+The calculations on the largest supercell are best performed on a supercomputer.
 The results are plotted for Fig. 6 and Supplementary Figure 7 of the paper:

     sbatch phases_18sqrt3.sh